davidn182/clock_errors/README.md

 # OBS_clock_errors

-OBS_clock_errors is an open-source project made to correct clock errors of seismological stations.
+py_clock_errors is an open-source project made to correct clock errors of seismological stations.

 # Abstract